Charlotte, Princess Royal: Early life

+Charlotte was officially designated as Princess Royal on 22 June 1789.
+After the birth of three sons in a row, her parents were delighted to have a daughter in the nursery.
+Like all of her siblings, Charlotte was inoculated, in her case, in December 1768 along with her brother William.
+As the eldest daughter of the monarch, Charlotte was assumed to be destined for an important marriage on the continent, and her education was considered to be of the utmost importance, beginning when she was only eighteen months old.

 Though she was the eldest daughter, Charlotte was constantly compared to her sister Augusta Sophia, only two years younger than she.
 When Augusta was a month old, Lady Mary Coke called her "the most beautiful baby I have ever seen" while Charlotte was "very plain".
 Passing judgement once again three years later, Charlotte was now "the most sensible agreeable child I ever saw, but in my opinion far from pretty" while Augusta was still "rather pretty".
 Although the Princess Royal was never as beautiful as her younger sister, she did not share in Augusta's primary flaw: painful shyness.
 Charlotte also had a stammer that her attendant Mary Dacres tried to help her young charge manage.

 In 1770, the cluster of the three eldest princesses was completed with the birth of Princess Elizabeth, the seventh child.
-For the time being the family remained comparatively small (there were fifteen royal children in all), and Charlotte was fortunate in having parents who preferred spending time with their numerous children to spending all their time at court and took her education seriously.
+For the time being, the family remained comparatively small (there were fifteen royal children in all), and Charlotte was fortunate in having parents who preferred spending time with their numerous children to spending all their time at court and took her education seriously.
 However, given the frequency with which children were being produced and the troubles that plagued George III's reign, Charlotte's childhood was not as utopian as her parents planned it to be.

-Like her siblings, the Princess Royal was educated by tutors and spent most her childhood at Buckingham House, Kew Palace, and Windsor Castle, where her wet nurse was Frances, wife of James Muttlebury.
+Like her siblings, the Princess Royal was educated by tutors and spent most her childhood at Buckingham House, Kew Palace and Windsor Castle, where her wet nurse was Frances, wife of James Muttlebury.